 - Never serve alcohol to those under age 21.
 It’s illegal and dangerous.

-- Never ride as a passenger in a car driven by someone who was drinking alcohol or using drugs.
+- Never ride as a passenger in a car driven by someone who was drinking alcohol – even after one drink.

 - Call a friend or family member for a ride home if you’ve been drinking.